miliereya/pet-safira-client/README.md

 # Full-stack Food Market

 This app was made using React + MobX.
-It allows you to sign in / up, search different products by custom parameteres, add or remove them from a cart.
-Also there's a blog page with posts search and an Admim page.
+It allows you to sign in / up, search different products by custom parameters, add or remove them from a cart.
+Also there's a blog page with posts search and an Admin page.
 Backend was created on Express.js and as a database - MongoDB.

 Warning!
 Sometimes heroku apps don't upload immediatly, so you'll need to reload the page